ambonvik/cimba/README.md

 # Cimba

-## A parallelized discrete event simulation library in C
+## A multithreaded discrete event simulation library in C

 Work in progress.
 Using pthreads to execute a threadsafe mixed model event- and process-based discrete event simulation in parallel on all